 The movement in the fair value of index linked swaps is a result of swaps which were taken out by the Group during 2007/08.
 These swaps hedge against movements in the retail price index (RPI) by receiving interest based on LIBOR and accruing interest payable based on RPI.
-The swaps have been valued at the reporting date at fair value, which at 31 March 2014 resulted in a £1,446.4m provision (2013: £1,729.0m).

-Of the year on year movement of £282.6m, a charge of £15.6m relating to RPI accretion has been recognised within finance costs and a credit of £298.2m (2013: £297.6m charge) has been recognised as an exceptional finance income.
+The swaps have been valued at the reporting date on a fair value basis, which at 31 March 2014 resulted in a £1,446.4m provision (2013: £1,729.0m).
+Of the year on year movement of £282.6m, a charge of £15.6m relating to RPI accretion has been recognised within finance costs and a credit of £298.2m (2013: £292.3m charge) has been recognised as an exceptional finance income.
 This has been included in the income statement as the specific circumstances which would allow it to be held in reserves have not been met.
-Of the £298.2m credit disclosed above, £85.6m arises as a result of the application of IFRS 13 'Fair value measurement' for the first time in the year ended 31 March 2014.

-The movement in the fair value of finance lease swaps is a result of floating to fixed interest rate swaps taken out by the Group to hedge against movements in 12 month LIBOR interest rates on floating rate finance leases.
+The movement in the fair value of finance lease swaps is a result of floating to fixed interest rate swaps taken out by Yorkshire Water to hedge against movements in 12 month LIBOR interest rates on floating rate finance leases.
 The swaps hedge the movement in interest rates by receiving interest based on 12 month LIBOR and accruing interest payable at a fixed rate.
-The swaps have been valued at the reporting date at fair value, which at 31 March 2014 resulted in a £15.7m liability (2013: £21.6m).
-The year on year decrease of the liability of £5.9m (2013: £3.8m increase) has been recognised as an exceptional finance income.
-This has been included in the income statement as the specific circumstances which would allow it to be held in reserves were no longer met.
-Of the £5.9m exceptional finance income, £0.6m arises as a result of the application of IFRS 13 'Fair value measurement' for the first time in the year ended 31 March 2014.
-The interest charged or credited to the income statement in relation to these swaps is shown in note 7.
+The swaps have been valued at the reporting date at fair value, which at 31 March 2014 resulted in a £15.7m loss (2013: £21.6m).
+The movement during the year of £5.9m has been recognised as an exceptional finance cost.
+This has been included in the income statement as the specific circumstances which would allow it to be held in reserves were not met.
+The interest charged or credited to the income statement in relation to these swaps is shown in note 6 of the financial statements.

 Exceptional finance costs include the fair value movement of various combined cross currency interest rate swaps which were nominated as fair value through profit and loss on inception.
-The combined cross currency interest rate swaps have been valued at the reporting date at fair value.
+The combined cross currency interest rate swaps were taken out during 2011/12 by Yorkshire Water and have been valued at the reporting date at fair value as the criteria for hedge accounting have been met.
 In line with IAS 39, the financial instruments to which the swaps relate have also been measured at fair value at 31 March 2014.
-The net impact of the fair value movement of the cross currency swaps and the associated bonds has resulted in a £0.3m charge (2013: £2.8m) to the income statement.
-Included in the £0.3m above is a charge of £0.9m relating to the fair value movement of the cross currency swaps and associated bonds and a credit of £0.6m that arises as a result of the application of IFRS 13 'Fair value measurement' for the first time in the year ended 31 March 2014.
+The net impact of the fair value movement of the cross currency swaps and the associated bonds has resulted in a £0.3m (2013: £1.8m) charge to the income statement.

-Exceptional finance costs also include the fair value movement of fixed to floating interest rate swaps which were nominated as fair value through profit and loss on inception.
-These fair value interest rate swaps have been valued at the reporting date at fair value.
+Exceptional finance costs also include the fair value movement of fixed to floating interest rate swaps that were nominated as fair value through profit and loss on inception.
+The fixed to floating interest rate swaps were taken out by the Group during the period and have been valued at the reporting date at fair value as the criteria for hedge accounting have been met.
 In line with IAS 39, the financial instruments to which the swaps relate have also been measured at fair value at 31 March 2014.
-The net impact of the fair value movement of the fixed to floating interest rate swaps and the associated bonds has resulted in a £5.2m charge (2013: £2.2m) to the income statement.
-Included in the £5.2m above is a charge of £6.2m relating to the fair value movement of the fixed to floating interest rate swaps and the associated bonds and a credit of £1.0m that arises as a result of the application of IFRS 13 'Fair value measurement' for the first time in the year ended 31 March 2014.
+The net impact of the fair value movement of the cross currency swaps and the associated bonds has resulted in a £5.2m (2013: £2.2m) charge to the income statement.